 \section{Introduction}

-Quantum mechanics has led to the discovery of many fascinating cryptographic primitives that are simply not feasible using classical computing.
-A couple of popular primitives include quantum money~\cite{weisner83} and quantum copy-protection~\cite{Aar09}.
+Quantum mechanics has led to the discovery of many fascinating cryptographic primitives~\cite{wiesner83,Aar09,BGS13,Zhandry19,AGKZ20,BI20,GZ20,ALP20c,ALLZZ20} that are simply not feasible using classical computing.
+A couple of popular primitives include quantum money~\cite{wiesner83} and quantum copy-protection~\cite{Aar09}.
 We study one such primitive in this work.
-Inspired by the work of Gottesman~\cite{Got02} on tamper detection, Broadbent and Lord introduced the beautiful notion of uncloneable encryption~\cite{BL19}.
+Inspired by the work of Gottesman~\cite{Got02} on tamper detection, Broadbent and Lord introduced the beautiful notion of unclonable encryption~\cite{BL19}.
 This notion is an encryption scheme that has the following attractive feature: given any encryption of a classical message $m \in \{0,1\}^*$, modeled as a quantum state, the adversary should be unable to generate multiple ciphertexts that encrypt to the same message.
-Formally speaking, the uncloneability property is modeled as a game between the challenger and the adversary.
+Formally speaking, the unclonability property is modeled as a game between the challenger and the adversary.
 The adversary consists of three algorithms, denoted by Alice, Bob and Charlie.
 The challenger samples a message $m$ uniformly at random and then sends the encryption of $m$ to Alice, who then outputs a bipartite state.
 Bob gets a part of this state and Charlie gets a different part of the state.
 Then the reveal phase is executed: Bob and Charlie each independently receive the decryption key.
-Bob and Charlie -- who no longer can communicate with each other -- now are expected to guess the message $m$ simulatenously.
-If they do, we declare that the adversary wins this game.
-An encryption scheme satisfies uncloneability property if any adversary wins this game with probability at most negligible in the length of $m$.
+Bob and Charlie -- who no longer can communicate with each other -- now are expected to guess the message $m$ simultaneously.
+If they do, we declare that the adversary succeeds in this game.
+An encryption scheme satisfies unclonability property if any adversary succeeds in this game with probability at most negligible in the length of $m$.
 Note that the no-cloning principle~\cite{WZ82} of quantum mechanics is baked into this definition since if it were possible to copy the ciphertext, Alice can send this ciphertext to both Bob and Charlie who can then decrypt this using the decryption key (obtained during the reveal phase) to obtain the message $m$.
-Broadbent and Lord proposed two novel constructions of uncloneable encryption.
-The drawback of both their encryption schemes is that they only guaranteed one-time security.
-This means that the encryption key can only be used to encrypt one message, after which the key can no longer be used to encrypt messages without comprimising on security.
-Another (related) drawback is that their scheme was inherently a private-key scheme, meaning that only the entity possessing the private encryption key could compute the ciphertext.
+Broadbent and Lord proposed two novel constructions of unclonable encryption.
+The drawback of their information-theoretic scheme is that it only guaranteed one-time security.
+This means that the encryption key can only be used to encrypt one message, after which the key can no longer be used to encrypt messages without compromising on security.
+On the other hand, their second scheme does provides reusable security, albeit only in the stronger random oracle model.
+Another (related) drawback is that their schemes were inherently private-key schemes, meaning that only the entity possessing the private encryption key could compute the ciphertext.